 Welcome to our Computing subject page!
 Here you can find useful information such as our Computing school curriculum, some resources we think would be useful to you, and some information about how the curriculum has been changed recently.

-If you require more information regarding the Computing Curriculum please contact Mrs Hewitt, Computing leader, using the form below.
+If you require more information regarding the Computing Curriculum please contact Mrs Grant, Computing leader, using the form below.

 Computing Curriculum Document